-I have recently posted product reviews of more than 10 best silent wall clocks.
+I have recently posted product reviews of the best silent wall clocks.
 In that article, I talked about how annoying the analog clock ticking noises can be.
 Today, we’ll discuss how you can eliminate another source of infinite agony: morning alarms.
 I’ll present some of the best silent alarm clocks on the market and leave you wondering why you’ve ever put up with your noisy alarm in the first place.

 By now, you’re probably aware of the fact that I’m a firm believer in the sanctity of the bedroom.
 The room you sleep in should be completely silent and free of distractions.
 After all, even if you do your best to soundproof your bedroom, it won’t matter unless you can keep loud appliances away.